 Growing up in Texas, Dr Pepper (no, there’s no period) was always a part of my life.
 It was at every cookout and every baseball game.
 When I was young, we drove past a bottling plant every day on the way to school.
 On a recent road trip through the Lone Star State, I just had to stop at the Dr Pepper Museum in Waco to learn a little more about this Texas classic.

 In the South every type of soda is called “coke,” even in Texas, the home of Dr Pepper.
 But make no mistake, the old red-brick bottling plant in downtown Waco that now houses the museum is 100% focused on the local creation.
-Dr Pepper is actually one year older than Coca-Cola, and although its museum is somewhat less flashy than the one in Atlanta, its history is no less rich.
+Dr Pepper is actually one year older than Coca-Cola, and although its museum is somewhat less flashy than the Coke museum in Atlanta, its history is no less rich.

 In 1885, pharmacist Charles Alderton invented the beverage at Morrison’s Old Corner Drug Store.
 A mix of syrup and carbonated water, the 23-flavor concoction was an instant hit.
 Called a “Waco,” the drink was billed as “tasting like the drugstore smell,” which is a pretty unappealing marketing strategy, if you ask me.
 But it worked.
 A wax figure of Mr. Alderton tells you all about it in the museum’s first exhibit.